In some cases, we earn commissions from affiliate links in our posts.

 Watch Undercover HERE on Amazon.

-Death in Paradise – This brilliant mystery series is set on the island of Saint-Marie, and while the main detective has always been a white British/Irish man, the rest of the main characters are black island locals.
+Death in Paradise – This brilliant mystery series is set on the island of Saint-Marie, and while the main detective has always been a white British/Irish man, the rest of the main characters are island locals.
 Part of what makes the show interesting (aside from all the murder) is the culture clash between stereotypically awkward white British investigators and the more laidback island lifestyle.

 Some of the key black cast members include Danny John-Jules as Officer Dwayne Myers, Elizabeth Bourgine as Catherine Bordey, Don Warrington as the Commissioner, Joséphine Jobert as DS Florence Cassell, Tobi Bekare as JP, and Sara Martins as DS Camille Bordey.